Site Maintenance Alert

 Certain services fees will be charged to the requesting City, County, JPA, or government agency for activities performed by us to provide monthly information regarding usage (kWh), peak demand (kW) where available, rate class average load profiles, rate class average coincident peak factors, and the number of customers within the requesting City, County, JPA, or government agency service area.
 The reports provided under this section will not include customers not eligible to be included in CCA Automatic Enrollment.

-All requests for confidential usage data must be returned to the City, County, JPA, or government agency local SCE Region Manager accompanied by a Mayor's Declaration and one Non-Disclosure Form for each individual being granted access to the resulting data file(s)/report(s).
+All requests for confidential data usage data must be returned to the following address accompanied by a CCA Declaration, Non-Disclosure Agreement, one Non-Disclosure Agreement Exhibit A for each individual being granted access to the resulting data file(s)/report(s), and a check for payment of requested reports as applicable.

 CCA Non-Disclosure Form 14-769 (PDF)